NASCAR sees better racing with rules package but can ‘continue to improve’

 Sunday’s race saw 19 lead changes among nine drivers.
 The lead changes were the most for this event since the March 2016 race.

 Eight of the 19 lead changes were passes on the track.
 The remaining lead changes were the result of green-flag pit stops when the leader came in or during stage breaks.
 Both stage breaks saw lead changes.
 Brad Keselowski took the lead with a two-tire stop after the end of the first stage.
-Kurt Busch took the lead after the second stage when he did not pit and the leaders did.
+Kurt Busch took the lead after the second stage when he did not pit.

 Sunday’s race also had cautions only for the two stage breaks.